 You might be wondering why the egg yolk holds all the biotin?
 Biotin is needed for the growth and development of the tissue.
 It’s crucial for cell growth.
 And yolk is the hub of all metabolic activities so biotin is found majorly in the yolk.
 Just 2-3 whole eggs provide you with enough biotin for the day.

-Why is the liver is a rich source of biotin?
-It is because the liver is involved in detoxification and metabolism.
+Why is the liver oil a rich source of biotin?
+This is because the liver is involved in detoxification and metabolism.
 And biotin is needed for various metabolic activities.
 That’s why to eliminate toxins and break down food for energy, biotin is found in the liver.

 Nowadays sunflower seeds are catching up and they are easily available.
 About 28 gm (2 tbls) have approx. 2.6 mcg of biotin, which is about 9% of DV.
 However, it is easy to overeat them and as they carry a lot of calories so keep them in moderation.